 - Any disruption of these parallel lines indicates subluxation or dislocation of the carpal bones.

-- Lateral X-ray view: there is normally a column seen with the radius below, then the lunate sitting in the radius cup and the capitate sitting in the lunate cup.
+There is normally a column seen with the radius below, then the lunate sitting in the radius cup and the capitate sitting in the lunate cup.
 If this column alignment is lost, it can mean a lunate or perilunate dislocation.

 - The wrist should be rapidly immobilised with a cast, even if no injury is obvious on X-ray.
 Splinting should be to the fingertips.